Online courses are here to stay. 10 years ago, this article might have had to answer questions like, "Are online courses legit?"

 Transformation not information

 It’s been said that people don’t pay for information, they pay for transformation.
-At the end of the day, very few people take an online course because they want to take an online course.
+Nobody takes an online course because they want to take an online course.

 They want some transformation.

 Never get so fixated on your online course that you believe that it’s the thing people want.
 It’s not.
-It’s the vehicle to the thing people actually want: a transformation.
+It’s the vehicle for the thing people actually want: a transformation.

 Great online courses take students on a journey of transformation.